UniversalDependencies/docs/_mr/dep/nsubj.md

 layout: relation
 title: 'nsubj'
 shortdef: 'nominal subject'
+udver: '2'
 ---

-`nsubj` marks noun phrases that are the subject of a finite clause.
+`nsubj` marks nominals that are the subject of a finite clause.
 In non-copular constructions, the head of an `nsubj` relation is typically a verb.
 Subjects need not necessarily be in the nominative case: other cases are often used to mark subjects, such as the ergative with the perfective aspect, or the dative for certain constructions.

 ~~~ sdparse
 मुलगा झोपतो . \n The boy sleeps .